 Informing sustainable management of Victoria’s wild catch fisheries

-The cost of the project is $166,000.
-This will provide for 148 individual sampling days and will cover the Port Phillip, Western Port, Corner Inlet and Gippsland Lakes fisheries.
+The cost of the project is $163,000.
+This will provide for 225 individual sampling days and will cover the Port Phillip Bay, Western Port, Corner Inlet, Gippsland Lakes and Lake Entrance coastal fisheries.

 Communication and compliance products

 The aim of this project is to continue the range of products that assist recreational fishers to understand and comply with fishing rules, without having to refer to legislative documents that are often difficult to comprehend.

 The cost of this project is $290,000.
 The Victorian Fisheries Authority will produce and distribute the following products to anglers:

 - 215,000 copies of the 2021 recreational fishing guide (including 10,000 in Chinese and 5,000 in Vietnamese)

 - 200,000 fish length rulers (100,000 saltwater and 100,000 freshwater)

 - 15,000 Murray spiny and general freshwater crayfish measures, and